miyako/4d-plugin-twain/README.md

 only features included in ``CAP_SUPPORTEDCAPS`` are returned. ``setting`` is the current setting. ``description`` explains valid values for each feature.

+empty string specified the default scanner.

+the device must be online to retrive values.

 ```
 TWAIN SCAN (scanner;setting;format;images)
 ```